 Table 2: Example of Information Problem.
 Numbers represent payoffs to players.
 The first number in each cell represents Player 1’s payoffs, the second number represents Player 2’s payoffs.
 Player’s want the highest payoff.

+Player 1 cooperates or defects depending on her belief that Player 2 is honorable.
 If Player 2 is honorable, Player 1 wants to cooperate.
-If Player 2 is not honorable, then Player 1 is in the Prisoner’s Dilemma above and wants to defects.
-Player 1 cooperates or defects depending on her belief that Player 2 is honorable.
+If Player 2 is not honorable, then Player 1 is in the Prisoner’s Dilemma above and wants to defect.
 Without a way to for Player 2 to signal honor, Player 1 defects.
 Again, no one is happy with the resulting outcome.
-The two sides would prefer mutual cooperation even to betraying the other player, but because neither side knows the other’s preferences both players defect.
+The two sides would prefer mutual cooperation to betraying the other player, but because neither side knows the other’s preferences, both players defect.

 This can again be applied to group conflict where “cooperation” is abiding by a peace agreement and

 “defection” is breaking it.
-In the case where both players are honorable, there is no commitment problem: both players will cooperate if the other player cooperates.
-Conflict could still occur due to information problems, however.
-Unless both sides know that the other will reciprocate cooperation, both sides may defect to avoid being betrayed.
+Conflict occurs due to information problems, because unless both sides know that the other will reciprocate cooperation, both sides may defect to avoid being betrayed.
 It is common in group conflict for each group to claim that the other is the barrier to peace.

 Another way to represent the information problem in a conflict setting is to say that two groups need to split a resource, but neither knows each other’s fighting strength (capacity) or valuation of the resource (willingness).
 Without knowing the other side’s capacity and willingness to fight, neither side knows what they should offer or receive from a peace agreement.
 If, for example, each side believes (incorrectly) that they are stronger than the other, that overconfidence prevent both sides from finding a peace agreement in which they receive more than they expect to receive through fighting (Johnson 2009).
 This information problem can cause bargaining failures even if the two sides communicate.
 Both groups have an incentive to portray themselves as stronger, more willing to fight, and less willing to make concessions than they truly are in order to achieve an advantageous bargaining outcome (Fearon 1995).